String-induced vacuum decay and its gravitational wave signatures: Introduction

 However, if the strings are metastable and persist only up to some intermediate epoch, the low‐frequency part of the GW spectrum is suppressed and the above-mentioned PTA (and CMB) bounds can be evaded.

 As mentioned above, one well-known decay mechanism of local cosmic strings involves the nucleation of monopole–antimonopole pairs along the string core~\cite{Vilenkin:1982hm}, a process whose GW signatures were discussed for example in~\cite{Martin:1996ea,Martin:1996cp,Leblond:2009fq,Gouttenoire:2019kij,Buchmuller:2021mbb, Servant:2023tua} (see~\cite{NANOGrav:2023hvm, Fu:2023mdu, Buchmuller:2023aus} for an analysis in the context of the latest NANOGrav data).
 In contrast, our scenario introduces a qualitatively new decay channel: instead of fragmenting through monopole pair production, the string network decays via $O(2) \times O(2)$ bubble nucleation.
 This process leads to unique features in the GW spectrum, making it potentially distinguishable from the monopole-induced scenario.
+While a complete comparative study of the GW signatures in different models is left for future work, here, we explore the possibility that the GW background observed by PTAs could arise from a string network that decays in a first-order phase transition.
+To that end, we fit the GW spectrum predicted by our model to the NANOGrav 15-year data.

-While a complete study of these signatures is left for future work, we mention the possibility that such a combined signal could be tested against the GW background observed recently by PTAs.
-To make this more concrete, we introduce a simple two-field model that generates a cosmic-string network with sizeable tension and subsequently triggers its delayed decay.
+Finally, we discuss a more comprehensive cosmological framework that explicitly includes the formation dynamics of the string network.
+The model features two interacting scalar fields, where a real scalar triggers the false vacuum decay of a complex scalar some time after the strings have formed.

 The paper is organized as follows.
 In Sec.~\ref{sec:minimal_setup}, we define our minimal setup based on a complex scalar field with a sextic potential, charged under either a local or global $U(1)$ symmetry.
 Sec.~\ref{sec:thin-wall} presents a detailed review of the thin-wall limit for both the cosmic string and the standard Coleman bounce.
 In particular, we provide a derivation of the bounce action by treating the bubble wall radius as the dynamical variable.
 In Sec.~\ref{sec:string_induced}, we apply this formalism to the string-induced bounce, computed both for a global and local $U(1)$ symmetry, providing us with an explicit expression for the bounce action that determines the tunneling rate.
 Section~\ref{sec:pheno} discusses the phenomenological implications of our results, including a comparison between the tunneling rates in the string-induced and string-less cases in cosmological space-times, a derivation of the quadrupole moment of the $O(2) \times O(2)$ bubble, and a first estimate of the GW spectrum produced by a cosmic string network that features this type of metastability.
 We also outline a more complete cosmological scenario that includes the formation of the string network.
 We conclude in Sec.~\ref{sec:conclusion}.